Jennifer Nansubuga Makumbi

 Jennifer Nansubuga Makumbi (born 1960s) is a Ugandan-British novelist and short story writer.
 Her doctoral novel, The Kintu Saga, was shortlisted and won the Kwani?
 Manuscript Project in 2013.
 It was published by Kwani Trust in 2014 under the title Kintu.
 Her short story collection, Manchester Happened, was published in 2019.
 She was shortlisted for the 2014 Commonwealth Short Story Prize for her story "Let's Tell This Story Properly", and emerged Regional Winner, Africa region.
-She was the Overall Winner of the 2014 Commonwealth Short Story Prize.
-She was longlisted for the 2014 Etisalat Prize for Literature.
-She is a lecturer in Creative Writing at Lancaster University.
-In 2018, she was awarded a Windham-Campbell Prize in the fiction category.
-In 2021, her novel The First Woman won the Jhalak Prize.
+She was declared the Overall Winner of the 2014 prize.
+Makumbi was also longlisted for the 2014 Etisalat Prize for Literature, was in 2019 awarded a Windham-Campbell Prize in the fiction category, and in 2021 won the Jhalak Prize with her novel The First Woman.

+Makumbi is a lecturer in Creative Writing at Lancaster University.
 She lives in Manchester with her husband, Damian, and son, Jordan.

 Early life and education

 Jennifer Nansubuga Makumbi was born and raised in Kampala, Uganda.
 She is the eldest child of Anthony Kizito Makumbi and the third of Evelyn Nnakalembe.
 Her parents separated when she was two years old and for two years she lived with her grandfather Elieza Makumbi.
 During Idi Amin's regime, her father, a banker, was arrested and brutalised.
 Though he was saved from being killed, he suffered from mental health issues for the rest of his life.
 Makumbi was brought up by her aunt, Catherine Makumbi-Kulubya.
 She lived with her family first at Nakasero, then later at Kololo.

-She attended Trinity College Nabbingo for O-levels and to King's College Budo for A-levels.
+She attended Trinity College Nabbingo for O-levels and King's College Budo for A-levels.
 She did a B.A. degree in Education, majoring in teaching English and Literature in English at the Islamic University in Uganda, where she edited the university magazine, The IUIU Mirror.
 Makumbi first taught at Nakasero High, an A-level school, then for eight years taught at Hillside High School, an international school in Uganda.

 At that time she wrote a play, Sitaani Teyebase, in Luganda for an inter-zone competition.
 This play won the competition and toured many of the SDA churches within Kampala.

 In September 2001, she enrolled at Manchester Metropolitan University to do an MA in Creative Writing.
 She completed a PhD in Creative writing at Lancaster University.
 Makumbi has taught at various universities in the UK teaching both English and Creative Writing as an Associate Lecturer.
 Her writing relies heavily on Ganda oral traditions, especially myths, legends, folktales and sayings.